Seeing topological entanglement through the information convex: Some proofs, probabilities, circuit depth and more

-For the subsystems $A$, $B$, $C$ in Fig.~\ref{2nd_way_to_divide_Omega6}, for each boundary superselection sector $\alpha$, there exists a state $\tilde{\sigma}^{(\alpha)}_{ABC}$, such that:
+For the subsystems $A$, $B$, $C$ in Fig.~\ref{2nd_way_to_divide_Omega6}, for each boundary superselection sector $\alpha$, there exists a state $\tilde{\sigma}^{(\alpha)}_{ABC}$, such that

-Because $\tilde{\sigma}_{ABC}$ looks like a ground state locally, we argue that \footnote{We do not have a proof of this arguement based on the assumptions shown in this paper, but the bulk version of this arguement is proved under axioms {\bf A0} and {\bf A1} in~\cite{2019arXiv190609376S}.} it is an element in a certain information convex.
-Then, it has to be a certain maximal entropy element.
+Because $\tilde{\sigma}_{ABC}$ looks like a ground state locally, we argue that \footnote{We do not have a proof of this argument based on the assumptions shown in this paper, but the bulk version of this argument is proved under axioms {\bf A0} and {\bf A1} in~\cite{2019arXiv190609376S}.} it is an element in a certain information convex.
+Then, it has to be a certain maximal-entropy element.
 This leads to the following results.
-(We omit the details of the derivations because they are essentially the same with that shown in Sec.~\ref{Sec_Bulk_da}.) \begin{itemize} \item Let $ABC=\Omega_1$ as is shown in Fig.~\ref{B1B2}(a), we have
+(We omit the details of the derivations because they are essentially the same as those shown in Sec.~\ref{Sec_Bulk_da}.) \begin{itemize} \item Let $ABC=\Omega_1$ as shown in Fig.~\ref{B1B2}(a); we have